hilton/hilton.github.com/blog/_posts/2026-01-20-thestorygraph-review.md

 ## Book details

-On the (desktop app)
+On the
 [book details page](https://app.thestorygraph.com/books/92b37194-21e3-494e-8f4d-11843d8331a0)
-I can set the status to _read_, _currently reading_, or _did not finish_.
+I later update the status to _read_, _currently reading_, or _did not finish_:

 {:.screenshot}
 ![The many details of a single book](thestorygraph/book.webp)

-This populates the searchable _Owned books_ list, which you can choose to restrict (as I do) or make public:
+This populates the searchable _Owned books_ list, which you can choose to restrict access to, or make public:

 {:.screenshot}
 ![Searching the books I own by author name](thestorygraph/owned-books.webp)

 I like the straightforward user interface, including the clean UUID-based URLs.
-In particular, I love how this avoids the online retailers’ cluttered page layouts, and colours that detract from the book covers.
+In particular, I love how the design avoids the online retailers’ cluttered page layouts, and colours that detract from the book covers.
+The design could have more internal consistency, though, such as fewer different font styles.

 ## Editions & series

-At home I have a separate science fiction bookcase that contains many small-format paperbacks, with 1970s and 1980s cover art.
+At home, I have a separate science fiction bookcase that contains many small-format paperbacks, with 1970s and 1980s cover art.
 My favourite StoryGraph feature, that online retailers don’t have, lets you choose a specific edition of a book, usually with the correct cover art.